 Decisions and Actions:

-For Ethiopia, Liberia, Indonesia, and Congo the “Lead Advisors” will determine what is the most appropriate “inception exercise” to put in place depending on the country situation and then manage such a process until it is completed and a note for the file is produced.
+For Ethiopia, Liberia, Indonesia, and Congo the “Lead Advisors” will determine what is the most appropriate “inception exercise” to put in place depending on the country situation and then manage such a process until it is completed and a “note for the file” or aide-memoire is produced.
 Such a process should confirm (a) the full support of the Government for the deliverables and activities as described in the 2017 programme document for the country (or adjust them if needed), and that (b) we have sufficiently mapped out the timeline for delivery the activities (with key milestones), and considered potential risks and related mitigation measures.
 The Lead Advisors will keep relevant colleagues informed and engage them in the process as appropriate.
-At the end of the process the lead advisor will prepare a note for the file describing the process, confirming (or adjusting) deliverables and activities and providing additional information on the 2017 timeframe (including key milestones) and risks (with mitigation measures).
-These additional reports will be completed possibly by end January, with the exception of Ethiopia expected by the third week of February once the country mission is concluded.
+At the end of the process the lead advisor will prepare a note for the file describing the process and the national ownership, confirming (or adjusting) deliverables and activities, and providing additional information on the 2017 timeframe (including key milestones) and risks (with mitigation measures).
+These additional reports will be completed possibly by end January, with the exception of Ethiopia expected by the third week of February once the country mission (in which the World Bank and Norway will participate) is concluded.

 Indonesia: UNEP/Johann.

 Liberia: FAO/Anne.
-The official government approval letter which was received after the document was submitted to the IC will also be attached to the note for the file.
+The official government approval letter, which was received after the document was submitted to the IC, will also be attached to the note for the file.

 Ethiopia: UNDP/Elsie.
-The note for the file will be based/include the aide memoire of the mission planned for 6 - 15 February (at which World Bank & Norway will be present).
+An aide memoire of the mission planned for 6 - 15 February will be prepared together with Government and other REDD+ partners.

-Congo: UNDP/Leslie and/or FAO/Anne.
+Congo: UNDP/Leslie and/or FAO/Anne, who will be together in mission in Kinshasa late January; Josep will support as needed.

-For the other countries, the Lead Advisors will simply produce a note for the file highlighting the inception measures undertaken or anticipated and with an indication of timeframe and risks.
+For the other countries, the Lead Advisors will try to produce a note for the file highlighting the inception measures undertaken or anticipated, showing that the TA is ready for deployment or initiatedand with an indication of timeframe and risks.

-Lead Advisors to confirm if these deadlines for the production of a note for the file is feasible, keeping in mind that the “inception” we are aiming for is a simple, pragmatic planning discussion with the focal points (and others if appropriate) and not a full fledged consultation process or an inception exercise strictu sensu involving missions and several meetings.
-This exercise will reassure Norway that the planning process for 2017 is well in hand and done in consultation with and concurrence of our counterparts which is what they asked for to release the remaining 25% of the budget.
+The “inception” we are aiming for is a simple, pragmatic planning discussion with the country focal points (and others if appropriate) and not a full fledged consultation process or an inception exercise strictu sensu.
+This exercise will reassure Norway that the planning process for 2017 is well in hand and ready for action, hence easing their release of the remaining 25% of the budget.

-Secretariat to compile the notes for the file and after clearance by the MG submits to Norway along with revised results framework.
-This is anticipated to happen early February (Ethiopia could be sent subsequently if everything else is ready) and then submitted to the IC in order to request the remaining 25% fund allocation.
+Secretariat to compile the notes for the file and inputs and, after clearance by the MG, submits to Norway along with revised results framework.
+This is anticipated to happen early February (Ethiopia could be sent subsequently if everything else is ready) and then all submitted formally to the IC towards late February in order to request the remaining 25% fund allocation.

-Mario will reconfirm with Lauren that this additional note on will fulfil their requirements.
+Mario will reconfirm with Lauren that this additional note and timeframe fulfils their requirements.

 MG retreat